 There is a common misconception that caffeine can cause dehydration.
-There is no scientific evidence that mild caffeine intake will cause dehydration that could affect the results of lip augmentation.
+However, there is no scientific evidence that mild caffeine intake will cause dehydration, which could affect the results of lip augmentation.

 However, there is a risk of burning your lips with hot beverages following lip filler injections.
 Your lips may feel sore and slightly swollen and will be numb from the local anaesthetic for a while after the procedure.